-September - 939 Black students are enrolled at Penn State
+September - 939 Black students are enrolled at Penn State.

-December 12 - Toni Clarke takes the court against Slippery Rock College at the Pitt Invitational Tournament (Pittsburgh) to become the second Black student to play for the Lady Lions basketball team, on her way to becoming the first to earn a varsity letter in that sport.
+December 12 - Toni Clarke takes the court against Slippery Rock College at the Pitt Invitational Tournament (Pittsburgh) to become the second Black student to play for the Lady Lions basketball team on her way to becoming the first to earn a varsity letter in that sport.

-1976 - Charles L. Blockson (H&HS 1956) becomes a founding member of the related to African American history.
-He has authored more than 10 books on the subject, and is the founder and curator of the famed Charles L. Blockson Afro-American Collection at Temple University.
+1976 - Charles L. Blockson (H&HS 1956) becomes a founding member of the Afro-

-Afro-American Historical and Cultural Museum of Philadelphia (later to be renamed the African American Museum in Philadelphia).
+American Historical and Cultural Museum of Philadelphia (later to be renamed the African American Museum in Philadelphia).
 Blockson played fullback and was a star on the track and field team for the Nittany Lions.
-Considered the foremost expert on the Underground Railroad, Blockson devoted his life to research, scholarship, and the collection and preservation of significant materials
+Considered the foremost expert on the Underground Railroad, Blockson devoted his life to research, scholarship, and the collection and preservation of significant materials related to African American history.
+He has authored more than 10 books on the subject and is the founder and curator of the famed Charles L. Blockson Afro-American Collection at Temple University.